 Not one, but three types of gins come from St. George in California.
 Terroir Gin, Botanivore Gin, and Dry Rye Gin are all excellent options for your home bar.
 Terroir leads with Douglas fir, Dry Rye spices things up with rye grains and juniper, and Botanivore brings 19 botanicals to the palate party.

-This gin will put hair on chests with a load of juniper and the same high ABV of the Plymouth Navy Strength.
+This gin will put hair on chests of all types with a load of juniper and the same high ABV of the Plymouth Navy Strength.
 The abbreviation in the name even tells the very same story: Very Junipery Over Proof.
 Need we say more?
-(No, no we don’t.)
+(No, no we need not.)

 Moving further away from in-your-face juniper, Hendrick’s pushes flavors like rose and cucumber, which are infused into the spirit.
 Distilled in relatively small batches in Scotland, Hendrick’s offers a taste of the Highlands without the peaty tones of Scotch.
 Hendrick’s is best served with a slice of cucumber instead of lime, so make sure you’ve stopped off at the grocery store on your way home from the liquor store.